 Perhaps they shouldn’t have been monkeying around.

-This became a small problem for one male actor, and two crew members thanks to his less than breathable costume.
+#16 As well as the excessive bright light, the lamps caused the temperature to reach 100 degrees during filming.
+This became a small problem for one male actor, and two crew members thanks to his less than breathable costume, see fact #19, Eeeeew.

 The Cost of Perfection

-#20 What’s more, the genuine Lion skin smelled terrible thanks to the extreme heat caused by the technicolour lamps and the heavy weight of it making the Cowardly Lion actor sweat profusely.
+#19 What’s more, the genuine Lion skin smelled terrible thanks to the extreme heat caused by the technicolour lamps, combined with the heavyweight this made the Cowardly Lion actor sweat profusely.

-#21 Judy Garland was considered too plump to play such a young girl at the time of filming The Wizard of Oz and was cinched into a super tight corset during filming.
+#20 Judy Garland was considered too plump to play such a young girl at the time of filming The Wizard of Oz and she was therefore cinched into a super tight corset.

 After all, pain is beauty, apparently.